This document introduces operations related to setting custom scale-up.

 Threshold: Supported options include 10%, 20%, and 30%.

-After custom scale-out is enabled, only adjustments to the current CPU elastic scale-out policy for the instance are supported.
-If you want to change it, first disable CPU elastic scale-out, and then re-enable it while changing it to the new policy.
-For example, if the current policy is custom scale-out of 2 cores with scale-out time being now, you are only allowed to adjust the number of cores for scale-out through the Modify operation.
-Changing the scale-out method or time is not supported through this operation.
+After custom scale-up is enabled, only adjustments to the current CPU elastic scale-up policy for the instance are supported.
+If you want to change it, first disable CPU elastic scale-up, and then re-enable it while changing it to the new policy.
+For example, if the current policy is custom scale-out of 2 cores with scale-up time being now, you are only allowed to adjust the number of cores for scale-up through the Modify operation.
+Changing the scale-up method or time is not supported through this operation.

-If your current change operation in the console is allowed, you may go to Instance Details > Elastic Scaling and click Modify for reconfiguration.
+If your current change operation in the console is allowed, you may go to Instance Details > Elastic CPU Expansion and click Edit for reconfiguration.

 Note:

-Once the feature is disabled, the elastic scale-out is unavailable for the current instance.
+Once the feature is disabled, the elastic scale-up is unavailable for the current instance.

 1. Log in to the TencentDB for MySQL console.
-In the instance list, click an instance ID or Manage in the Operations column to go to the instance details page.
+In the instance list, click an Instance ID or Manage in the Operation column to go to the instance details page.
+2. Choose Instance Details > Specification Configurations > Elastic CPU Expansion, and click Disable Scale-Out.

 3. In the pop-up window Disable CPU Expansion, click OK.